SuperJakov/Canvas-Flow-Studio/OLD.README.md

 - Ship 1, wait for cert

+- [] Finish WIP examples
-- [] Fix select on whiteboard page
+- [] Fix select on whiteboard page for light areas
 - [] Instructions shouldnt create new nodes
 - [] More clear status when nodes are running
 - [] Fixed `isNodeExecutable` function